-SOA and EDF will select 8-10 Fellows from East and Southeast Asia to participate in an intensive program that aims to strengthen their leadership in advancing solutions for climate resilient fisheries.
-Fellows will receive a grant of US$2,000-US$5,000 to advance a relevant project.
+SOA and EDF have selected Fellows under 35 years old from East and Southeast Asia to participate in an intensive program that aims to strengthen their leadership in advancing solutions for climate resilient fisheries.
+Fellows will receive a grant of US$2,000-$5,000 to advance their project.

-The virtual program will provide Fellows a holistic understanding of principles and approaches for building climate resilience through sustainable fisheries management, coupled with extensive leadership training and skills development.
+The virtual program provides Fellows a holistic understanding of principles and approaches for building climate resilience through sustainable fisheries management, coupled with extensive leadership training and skills development.

 The grants are administered through SOA’s Ocean Leadership Microgrants program, and Fellows will first complete the climate resilient fisheries curriculum between July and September 2021 to be eligible for funding.

 Fenjie supports the implementation of Ocean Outcomes’ fishery improvement projects in Northeast Asia and the technical research for those projects.
 A core focus on this work is engaging with the region’s commercial tuna fisheries and NGOs and coordinating project workplans and stakeholder convenings.
 Fenjie’s previous experience includes positions with the Marine Environment and Fishery Resources Monitoring Center in southern China and with ChinaBlue.